wevm/wagmi/.changeset/neat-pants-care.md

 "@wagmi/connectors": patch
 ---

-Updated Ethereum Provider to version 2.15.0
+Updated WalletConnect Ethereum Provider version from `2.14.0` to `2.15.0`.